lijunsong/pollen-mode/README.md

 An Emacs major mode for editing [pollen file](http://docs.racket-lang.org/pollen/).

-The major mode provides font locking for
+The major mode provides font locks for

 - malformed (dangling) command character
 - comment
 - tag functions

+These files also provide

-This file also provides keybindings in a minor mode for editing pollen files.
+- Keybindings in a minor mode for editing pollen files.
+- A company-moe backend for tag function completions.

 # Editing assistant